-Dixon Ticonderoga, now located near Orlando, Florida, sold its Jersey City locale in 1986 and it was converted to a mixed use complex of 452 apartments, retail units, and a health club, known as Dixon Mills (check the high-concept website).
+Dixon Ticonderoga, now located near Orlando, Florida, sold its Jersey City locale in 1986 and it was converted to a mixed use complex of 452 apartments, retail units, and a health club, known as Dixon Mills.
 Jersey City Architect James N. Lindemon did a creditable job preserving the complex’ 19th-Century touches, and even added a couple elements faithful to the spirit of the complex when it was one of America’s leading manufacturers.

 The painted green, black and white signs, for example, are faithful to 19th Century style.
 The Monmouth St. nameplate is the original.

 Other old and new touches are the radial-wave luminaired streetlamps and the wonderful pedestrian bridges.